nasafkhan/todo-app-in-react/README.md

 ## Installation

     Clone the repository
-    Run "npm install" on the terminal
+    Run "npm install" in the terminal to install all the dependencies Run "npm start" to run the project on local machine